Top 10 best large MPVs 2021

 It’s one of the only van-based MPVs on this list, but it happens to be one of the best of its kind.
 The Ford Tourneo is also one of the safest, receiving a full five-star rating from Euro NCAP.
 The Tourneo Connect’s proportions make it one of the most spacious MPVs you can buy; if you need even more space, there’s even a long-wheelbase option.

 It’s not as van-like to drive as you’d expect, as it shares much of its underpinnings with the Ford Focus.
-There’s a good selection of petrol and diesel engines, the pick of which is the 118bhp 1.5-litre diesel, which returns 64.2mpg on average and gets a sixth gear for more refined motorway cruising.
+There’s a good selection of petrol and diesel engines, the pick of which is the 118bhp 1.5-litre diesel EcoBoost, which returns 51.4mpg on average and gets a sixth gear for more refined motorway cruising.
 Despite being so generously sized, the Tourneo is actually cheaper than many of Ford’s own ‘proper’ MPVs, making it the perfect choice for a large family on a budget.

 The Galaxy shares its underpinnings with the S-MAX and itself offers a pretty decent drive, helped by a similar choice of economical, powerful engines.
 It’s taller, though, and all three rows of seats are adult-sized.
 Alternatively, you can easily fold them all away to turn the Galaxy into a stylish and comfortable van.
 Alongside its popularity with families, the Galaxy has found success in the VIP transport market, with top-of-the range versions cosseting customers with a long list of standard equipment.

 The Mercedes V-Class is a relative of the Vito van, but you wouldn’t know it from inside.
 In fact, it’s more like the luxury transport you’d expect to see a pop star or chart-topping rock band pile out of at Wembley arena.
-It certainly has a VIP price tag, with a mid-range example easily costing £50,000.
+It certainly has a VIP price tag, with the entry-level Sport model costing just over £58,000..
 The Extra Long version can seat eight adults in comfort, with every seat upholstered in leather trim.
 Of course, all the doors open electrically, and the driver should also appreciate a 360-degree bird’s-eye camera to help negotiate any car park or urban manoeuvre.

 Ford MPVs have always been among the most fun MPVs to drive and the S-MAX is the closest you’ll find to being a driver’s car, thanks to its well-developed chassis (shared with the Ford Mondeo).
 It has a rather sporty character and sits a little lower than some; trading a bit of interior space for its racy demeanour.
 The third row of seats is tight and only really suited to the youngest of occupants, but if you do away with those, the car becomes a capable load carrier, and one in which you won’t be bored on every trip.

 The S-MAX doesn’t have as efficient an engine range as the Grand C4 SpaceTourer, but what it lacks in economy it makes up for in driver enjoyment.
-Go for the 148bhp diesel engine if you’re after a decent balance of power and fuel consumption, or the 237bhp 2.0-litre petrol engine if you’re after more thrills and are happy with economy of around 35mpg.
+Go for the 148bhp 2.0-litre diesel engine if you’re after a decent balance of power and fuel consumption, or the 187bhp version for more punch.
+When connected to a manual gearbox, the former returns around 47mpg, while the latter manages an average of 43mpg..
 In terms of trim, the top-spec Vignale model is well finished but unnecessarily expensive, so choose Titanium or Titanium Sport.